Jtuazon2/CSE-15l-Lab-Reports/Lab-report-5.md

 ```
 ![image](Lab5-error.png)

-Tutor: This could be a problem with the argument with the Git clone because the parameter that is passed, which is a repository, is in the first parameter which argument is the git repository link located at?
+Tutor: This could be a problem with the argument with the Git clone because the parameter that is passed, which is a repository.
+Which argument number is the git repository link located at?
 When trying to do commands in bash and there are arguments, you can try using `$1` up to `9` which represents the arguments so `1` represents the first argument and `$9` represents the ninth argument.

 Student: I just tried that right now and it seem like it work however I got another bug but this time in a .java file.
 Here is the code and output.